 I was so blessed the day before Alex left our dear friends from Calgary have arrived to visit for a week.
 So, I am not alone.
 Far from alone.
 Jenn is like a sister to me.
 A sister I never had…All I ever knew was a half-sister who always judged me by the fact that I was a daughter of someone she hated thus I was labelled and completely ignored by her all my life.
 A sister is not who is related to you by blood but who has a heart full of love for you because every human being deserves to be loved.

 Overall, I am so blessed with women in my life.
 My mom is the sweetest.
 I have girlfriends I might not see often and we live far part but when we meet it feels like we have never been apart and we are here for each other no matter what.

 My amazing sister in law who is my sister, literally.
 My heart breaks for this little sweet woman who at such young age have buried all of her older generation…

 But life goes on.
 We have each other.
 I can’t wait to embrace my husband on Friday night and help him move on.
 In this new chapter of life.
 Life goes on with our boys, with us, with many more happy times as a family and only the best memories of my mother in law.
 Rest in peace, beautiful Raisa.
 We love you forever in our hearts…

 I don’t think I have much to say today about protein pancakes.
 My eyes are too wet to see the screen but … these peanut butter protein pancakes are made with plant based (vegan) protein powder, banana, peanut butter, quick or rolled oats and an egg.
 They are also any kind of added sugar free.
-I made 3 batches and froze quite a bit of pancakes for easy breakfasts.
+I made 3 batches and froze quite a bit of pancakes for easy breakfasts and healthy snacks.
 I feel super lazy to cook in the mornings.

 - 1 large egg